Duke67/xrptoolkit-nodejs/README.md

   - maximum ledger (use Android client, or server_info and adjust accordingly)
 - Payment amount is in drops (1,000,000 drops = 1 XRP)

+- Hints:
-- Hint 1: Use text editor to preset default variables with your own data
+  - Use text editor to preset default variables with your own data
-- Hint 2: You may want to create custom copies of this script for frequent payments
+  - You may want to create custom copies of this script for frequent payments
-- Hint 3: New ledger is closed every 3-4 seconds.
+  - New ledger is closed every 3-4 seconds.
 If you will need 1-2 minutes to submit this payment to live network, better add 20-50 or even more to what is reported by server_info.

 - In a web browser you will see QR code and text blob representing signed transaction
 - Use Android client QR feature to scan and instant submission to Ripple network

-Submit
+###Submit
 ```
 $ node submit [RCL|TEST] SIGNED_TX
 ```